pulumi-initech/aws-rag-pipeline/test/integration/README.md

 - ✅ S3 bucket notifications are configured
 - ✅ API Gateway is properly set up

-### Conditional IAM Policy Tests
+### Conditional Inline IAM Policy Tests
-- ✅ OpenSearch permissions are included when vectorStoreType = "opensearch"
+- ✅ OpenSearch permissions are included in inline policies when vectorStoreType = "opensearch"
-- ✅ Base permissions (logs, bedrock) are always included
+- ✅ Base permissions (logs, bedrock, ECR) are always included in inline policies
-- ✅ Policy structure is correct and secure
+- ✅ Inline policy structure is correct and secure

 ### Pinecone Configuration Tests
 - ✅ Pinecone is configured when vectorStoreType = "pinecone"
-- ✅ OpenSearch permissions are NOT included for Pinecone
+- ✅ OpenSearch permissions are NOT included in inline policies for Pinecone
 - ✅ Pinecone endpoint format is correct
-- ✅ Policy has fewer statements than OpenSearch (no aoss permissions)
+- ✅ Inline policy has fewer statements than OpenSearch (no aoss permissions)

 ### Document Processing Tests
 - ✅ End-to-end document upload and processing